 It takes thorough marketing research to determine the optimal service prices and conditions and create the packages and subscription plans.

 Costs: Product discovery typically takes from one to three weeks.
-By multiplying 40-120 hours by the hourly wage of at least one specialist, say, $50/hour we charge at Onix, we can estimate this phase at $2,000-$6,000.
+By multiplying 40-120 hours by the hourly wage of at least one specialist, say, $50/hour we charge at Onix, we can estimate this phase at $2K-$6K.

 Entrepreneurs that build SaaS applications for the first time often start with a minimum viable product (MVP).
 It basically includes the core functionalities and at least one unique tool.
 However limited, the feature set should deliver value and meet the customers’ needs in the simplest and fastest way.

-The benefits of this approach include a shorter time-to-market, ability to test your ideas and get the customers’ feedback fast, and minimal cost to build a SaaS product.
 You can start with just one tool, and based on the users’ response and demand, either pivot or make adjustments, introduce more advanced features, and maybe eventually end up running a full-fledged SaaS platform.

 At the end of this phase, you should have the project documentation, approved prototypes, and project plan, including the timeline, budget, and the project team lineup.

 Costs: If the basic design was prepared during the discovery stage, a team of two developers can roll out an MVP in three months.
-At an hourly rate of $45 typical in Ukraine, a basic calculation leaves us with a minimum estimate of $45,000.
-It’s worth mentioning that Adoric took six months.

 The task of UX/UI experts at this stage is to develop simple and straightforward navigation and user-centered design of the interactions.
 Excellent UX/UI will facilitate frequent and long use of your SaaS platform.

 SaaS solutions’ complex architecture is delivered employing different frameworks, libraries, and development tools.
 From the implementation standpoint, SaaS components can be implemented using a third-party solution provider, using in-house development, or through a combination thereof.
-Most SaaS companies also use third-party providers for the hosting and maintenance of their products.

 Since every provider works with a specific programming language, your software engineering team needs to work out the optimal combination for your product.